nafiztalukder/Ghost-Detector/README.md

 }
 ```

+---

-#### 9. `/ghost/favorite-haunts` - Track Your Favorite Haunting Spots
+### 9. `/ghost/favorite-haunts` - Track Favorite Haunting Spots

 **Description:**
-For ghosts who like to return to the same place again and again, this endpoint helps them track their favorite haunts and the number of scares they’ve given in each.
+For the nostalgic ghost who loves revisiting their favorite haunts, this endpoint helps them track the places they've scared the most humans.

 **Request:**
 - **Method:** `GET`
+- **Content-Type:** `application/json`

+**Example Request:**
+(No body required for this request)

 **Response:**
 ```json